charlielemaignan/fonts/README.md

 # fonts
-Font by Charlie Le Maignan, free to use
+Hello,

+Thoses fonts are free to use.

+Charlie.